nathaniel-wikamulia/fraud-detection-using-kafka-and-flink/README.md

 - Distance between the first transaction and subsequent locations within a time window.
 - Combination of the average-amount and distance-based methods.

+### Section 8.1 - Perform Fraud Detection using the High-Value Threshold Rule
 The first and simplest way to flag a potentially fraudulent transaction is to mark every transaction that exceeds a certain monetary threshold.
 In the example below, I created a Flink query to flag every transaction above 10 million Indonesian Rupiah and send it to a separate topic called "simple_fraud_detection":
 ```
 --Mark the transaction as fraud if the transaction amount exceeds 10 million Indonesian Rupiah.